 Take a look at your competitors.
 What keywords are they currently ranking for?
 Which of these keywords are relevant to your products and services?
 Pick those and use them to create targeted content.

-The longer and more specific keywords are, the easier it is to rank for them.
+The longer and more specific keywords are, the easier it is for them to rank.
 Not to mention, nearly 70% of search queries contain four words or more, so you want to match these searches as closely as you can.

 2. Blog Regularly

-Seventy-two percent of online marketers believe content creation is their most effective SEO tactic.
+Seventy-two percent of online marketers call content creation their “most effective SEO tactic.”
 Search engines want high-quality pages on the SERP, or content that is worth sharing.
 A great way to produce content that’s helpful and shareable?
 Blogging.

 So what exactly is “high-quality” content?

 • Content that houses your keywords.
-As we mentioned earlier, keywords are a major factor to your business’ search engine rankings.
-When you marry SEO keywords to your content marketing efforts you’re 13 times more likely to generate a positive ROI.
-So be sure to naturally weave in your keywords throughout your content wherever possible.
+As mentioned earlier, keywords are a major factor in your business’ search engine rankings.
+When you marry SEO keywords to your content marketing efforts, you’re 13 times more likely to achieve a positive ROI.
+So, be sure to naturally weave in keywords throughout your content wherever possible.
 Avoid keyword stuffing.

 • Content that goes in-depth.
 Start creating more long-form content if you haven’t already.
 The average word count of a blog post on the first page of Google is 1,890 words.
 While word count isn’t a Google ranking factor, providing comprehensive information that simmers down your customers’ pain points is crucial in winning Google’s trust, which will then help you reel in those leads.